potench/cmp/CMP-LOADER.md

 - `scriptSrc`: Required: location of CMP SDK.
 - `countryCode`: Required: This is the user's country code.
 CMP Loader will only load the CMP SDK if the country code is in the EU.
 - `pubVendorListLocation`: OPTIONAL: location of pub vendor list
-- `globalVendorListLocation`: OPTIONAL: global vendorlist is managed by the IAB.
+- `globalVendorListLocation`: OPTIONAL: global vendorList is managed by the IAB.

 ### init: callback